openstack-archive/python-jenkins/doc/source/examples.rst

     import jenkins

     server = jenkins.Jenkins('http://localhost:8080', username='myuser', password='mypassword')
+    user = server.get_whoami()
     version = server.get_version()
-    print version
+    print('Hello %s from Jenkins %s' % (user['fullName'], jenkins_version))

-The above code prints the version of the Jenkins master running on 'localhost:8080'
+The above code prints the the fullName attribute of the user and the version of the Jenkins master running on 'localhost:8080'.
+For example, it may print "Hello John from Jenkins 2.0".

 From Jenkins vesion 1.426 onward you can specify an API token instead of your real password while authenticating the user against the Jenkins instance.